Incpi/Dark-CPI-Web-Extension/docs/readme/README.md

 ## Support
 If you have any questions, issues, or suggestions, please feel free to [open an issue](https://github.com/incpi/Dark-CPI-Web-Extension/issues) on GitHub.

-Thank you for using the SAP CPI Dark Mode Extension!
-We hope it enhances your SAP CPI experience.
+Thank you for using the Dark CPI Extension!
+We hope it enhances your SAP experience.